matepek/vscode-catch2-test-adapter/README.md

 - (2018-09-03) On windows the navigate to source button isn't working.
 It is a framework bug.
 - (2018-11-17) Catch2: Long (>80 character) filename, test-name or description can cause test-list parsing failures.
   Workaround: `#define CATCH_CONFIG_CONSOLE_WIDTH 300` and it has to be defined before every `#include "catch.hpp"` lines.
+- (2019-12-27) doctest 2.3.6 is support file and line informations.
+Previous version will recognise the tests but navigation will be disabled.

 For solving issues use: `catch2TestExplorer.logpanel: true` and check the output window.